The Hubert Schwyzer Quartet

 back, ribs and neck of the instruments.
 Select rare curly figured

-German spruce (Haselfichte), similarly matched, will form the
+German spruce (Haselfichte), similarly matched, forms the

 bellies of the set.